iamalexbrady/iamalexbrady.github.io/docs/_articles/the_teacher.md

 <!-- Once you find him it becomes abundantly clear that nothing in this world of form is worthy of your time. - ab -->

-The depth of understanding of this course given by God's Teacher has no degree of separation from what the author these words understand the words to mean.
+The depth of understanding of this course given by God's Teacher has no degree of separation from what the author of these words understand the words to mean.

 When a teaching is expressed from a learner of the HS -- i.e. an embodied identity -- the denotative expression of the words are distorted to the level of comprehension of the learner.

-- **note:** exactly what they say is perfect.
+- **note:** Exactly what they say is perfect.
 The Atonement Plan is in effect and made with grace as a primary constituent.

-Moreover the lesson of the Teacher is perfectly crafted to each individual subjective personality.
+Moreover the lesson of the Teacher is perfectly crafted to each individual's subjective personality.
-That is to say, the explanation you personally will be given subjectively will use your words, your life history, your preferences -- 100% customized to your exact perception of the world.
+That is to say, the explanation you'll personally be given subjectively will use your words, your life history, your preferences -- 100% customized to your exact perception of the world.

 This is why it's fine that learners of HS explain the course a different way.
 It was explained differently to them.

 The external teacher's understanding is a perfect imperfection.

 The level of understanding that will bring you to perfect peace is found within.

 \- alex brady